Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Stories and time-sensitive content

-Stories are excellent features on social media channels that allow you to show customers behind-the-scenes content and to humanize your brand.
+Stories are excellent features on social media channels that allow you to show customers behind-the-scenes content and humanize your brand.
 You can also use stories to market time-sensitive content such as Black Friday deals to grab their attention and stay fresh in their minds.

 Video as the centerpiece of your social media marketing strategy